RBSystems/Crestron-Documentation/DeviceSecurity.md

 - SIPENABLE OFF
 - ENTERSETUPSEQ OFF

 Finally, remember that authentication is not the same thing as secure channel communications.
-You may turn authentication on, but endpoints that aren't talking a secure protocol, such as Secure CIP, would be vulnerable.
+You may turn authentication on, but endpoints that aren't talking a secure protocol, such as SSL or Secure CIP, are vulnerable to network sniffing and MITM attacks.